andrewdalpino/SuperCool/README.md

 ### Fine-tuning

 The fine-tuning stage of the model is optional but can greatly improve the visual fidelity (VIF) of the upscaled images without impacting the peak signal-to-noise ratio (PSNR) or structural similarity (SSIM) achieved during pretraining.
+In the fine-tuning stage, we employ a critic network which is similar to a ResNet in architecture and is jointly trained alongside the upscaler.
 To fine-tune the model from the default checkpoint at `./checkpoints/checkpoint.pt` with the default arguments you can run the following command.

 ```
 python fine-tune.py
 ```

 You can adjust the size and strength of the critic network used for adversarial training as well as the number of warmup epochs like in the example below.
+The critic model sizes `small`, `medium`, and `large` generally correspond to the 50, 101, and 152 layer variants of the ResNet architecture.
+Note that larger critic models will be able to distinguish more details in the image and therefore will produce a stronger training signal for the upscaler to learn from.

 ```
 python fine-tune.py --critic_warmup_epochs=10 --critic_model_size="large"